dylanaraps/dotfiles/README.md

 # Dylan's Dotfiles
 These are my dotfiles, I just moved to Arch a few months ago and it's great!
 If you've got any questions about any of the files  feel free to ask.

+All of the packages (Minus the font) are available in the AUR!

 # My Setup

 * Linux Distro: [Arch Linux](https://www.archlinux.org/)